Don Lubin was born in 1943.

 often with co-teacher Ray Abair of Middleboro MA.

-to the New England Botanical Club collection at the Asa Gray Herbarium, among others.
+mainly the New England Botanical Club collection at the Asa Gray Herbarium at Harvard.

-Beginning in August 1999 they conducted a census of pteridophytes at the Wachusett Mountain Reservation
+Beginning in August 1999 Don & Ray conducted a census of pteridophytes at the Wachusett Mountain Reservation

 and found 7 previously unreported taxa, including one county record.

-and reported findings to the Natural Heritage programs of Massachusetts and New Hampshire, the Arnold Arboretum,
+Don has reported findings to the Natural Heritage programs of Massachusetts and New Hampshire,

-the White Memorial Conservation Center in Connecticut, the Allston-Brighton Greenspace Alliance, Newton Land Management Committee,
+the White Memorial Conservation Center in Connecticut, the Mount Grace Land Trust,

 Don assisted Cheryl Lowe and Elizabeth Farnsworth in their revision of Boughton Cobb's FIELD GUIDE TO THE FERNS,